Is Kentucky Fried Chicken completely off-limits on Keto? – luckily, that’s not the case as some fast food can be keto-friendly!

 Although there are a few keto KFC menu options available, there are also several food items that you’ll definitely want to stay clear of when following a keto diet.
 If you are new to keto and the low carb weight loss plan, check out our post: A Beginner’s Guide To The Keto Diet.

 Here’s what NOT to order at KFC:

 - Macaroni salad

-- Coleslaw (there’s 10 grams of sugar in here, which makes it off limits at KFC)
+- Coleslaw (there are 10 grams of sugar in here, which makes it off-limits at KFC)

 Though these foods are staples of KFC’s empire, according to the corporate nutrition information, they all have 10 or more grams of net carbs each – making them a no-go for your low carb lifestyle.

 The food options below were sourced directly from the nutritional information on KFC’s website.
 Each of these has a low enough carb content appropriate for maintaining your keto lifestyle.
 Of course, keep in mind that KFC may change recipes and ingredients at any time, so it’s always wise to check out the nutrition information yourself prior to ordering.

 For purposes of this post, I have only listed single food items that contain 5g net carbs or lower.